On Group Relative Policy Optimization Collapse in Agent Search: The Lazy Likelihood-Displacement: Preliminary

-TIRL enables an LLM to interact with the external tools.
 We denote the query by $\x$, the tool feedback by $\ob$, and the model’s action by $\y$.
 For a given query $\x$, the model autoregressively generates an action at turn $t$ according to

 where $\y_t$ is produced based on the accumulated context, and $\ob_{t-1} \sim \mathcal{T}$ denotes the tool feedback returned at turn $t-1$ if the previous action $\y_{t-1}$ invoked a tool $\mathcal{T}$ (e.g., issuing a search query).
 If no tool is invoked, $\ob_{t-1}$ is an empty string.
-The \textit{multi-turn} setting therefore corresponds to trajectories that involve multiple tool calls and, consequently, multiple rounds of tool feedback.
-However, tool feedback $\mathbf{o}_t$ is inherently out-of-distribution (OOD) for the pretrained language model, since such feedback originates from external environments rather than the model’s own generative distribution.
-Directly forcing the model to fit these feedback tokens introduces a large training–inference mismatch and may cause the model to memorize environment-specific feedback.
-Therefore, previous works commonly mask out feedback tokens during supervised training to stabilize optimization and avoid overfitting to external content~\citep{jin2025search}.
+The \textit{multi-turn} setting thus corresponds to trajectories involving multiple tool calls.
+However, tool feedback $\mathbf{o}_t$ is inherently out-of-distribution (OOD) for the LLM, as it originates from external environments rather than the model’s generative distribution.
+Thus, prior work~\citep{jin2025search} masks feedback tokens during training to stabilize optimization. \\ \textbf{Tool-Integrated GRPO with Feedback Mask.} GRPO, introduced in DeepSeek-Math~\citep{shao2024deepseekmath} and DeepSeek-R1~\citep{guo2025deepseek} and later applied to tool use~\citep{jin2025search}, is a value-free policy optimization method with group-relative reward normalization.

-\paragraph{Tool-Integrated GRPO with Feedback Mask.} The GRPO loss, introduced in DeepSeek-Math~\citep{shao2024deepseekmath} and DeepSeek-R1~\citep{guo2025deepseek}, enhances policy optimization by refining how reward and loss signals are computed.
-Unlike Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}, GRPO removes the need for value function estimation and instead uses group-relative reward normalization for optimization.
 Specifically, for a query–answer pair $(\x, \ab)$, the policy $\pi_\theta$ samples $G$ responses:

 where $T_i$ denotes the number of tool calls, and thus determines the number of multi-turn interactions in the $i$-th rollout.
 Each action $\y_{i,t}$ consists of $|\y_{i,t}|$ tokens, and we denote by $\y_{i,t,<k}$ the prefix consisting of its first $k-1$ tokens.
 Let $r_i$ denote the reward assigned to the $i$-th response.
 The advantage for the $t$-th action of $i$-th response is defined via group-level normalization: